rsriram2/Step_Count/README.md

 - Present **interactive visualizations** of daily step-count distributions by demographic factors.
 - Compare groups using **normalized KDE curves** (percent of total steps on the y-axis).
+- **Estimate survival benefit** for different step counts and demographics, based on published survival models.
 - Provide a comprehensive **Methods** section embedding the full research paper detailing data sources, preprocessing, and analysis.
 - Showcase the development team via an **About Us** section with member bios and links.